HIGH WINDS – HOLDING THE TENT DOWN?

 This is where the Trimline canopy excels.
 I’ve been in heavy rains and have remained dry, as have (most importantly) my prints.
 While others are holding down their tents during high winds, I simply go about the business at hand, talking with customers about my photography.

 I weight my tent with 4-40 pound Great Weights (sand bags from Flourish), and also secure each leg with a stake (Flourish stake), when possible.
-These together work very well.
+Together, this works very well.

 One evening of a two-day show, using only the weights set up on grass, very high 60mph wind gusts blew through the art fair venue.
 This occurred well after the show had closed and we had departed for the day.
 Although the front was forecasted to come through, the strong winds were somewhat of a surprise.